 Warmer Kiwi Homes for Eligible homeowners

-Warmer Kiwi Homes is a four year government programme offering grants covering 67% of the costs of ceiling and underfloor insulation and ground vapour barriers for eligible low income homeowners in most regions.
+Warmer Kiwi Homes is a government programme offering grants covering 80% of the costs of ceiling and underfloor insulation and ground vapour barrier for eligible low income homeowners in most regions.

 Funding is limited & is based on a first in first served basis.

-Energy Workshop has been appointed by EECA through Premier Insulation (PIL Group) to service a wide area within Manawatu, Whanganui, Rangitikei, Horowhenua, Wairarapa & Wellington.
+Energy Workshop has been appointed by EECA through Premier Insulation (PIL Group) to service a wide area within Manawatu, Whanganui, Rangitikei, Horowhenua & Wairarapa.

 Energy Workshop is very proud to be the only independent operated business to service these regions.